Air Quality Planning Technical Analysis and Data

 A map of the locations of air quality monitors in the RAQC region (Colorado’s Ozone Nonattainment area) that is violating ozone air quality standards.
 The monitoring sites are operated by Colorado Department of Public Health and Environment.

-To aid in evaluating the impact of emissions control strategies as well as developing Attainment Demonstrations as part of SIP requirements, the RAQC also engages in air pollution modeling efforts called photochemical modeling.
-The RAQC’s ozone modeling efforts include reports and dashboards related to current and past SIP planning processes as well as information from its modeling forum meetings, which provide an opportunity for stakeholders and the public to engage.
+To aid in evaluating the impact of emissions control strategies as well as developing Attainment Demonstrations as part of SIP requirements for U.S. EPA, the RAQC also engages in air pollution modeling efforts called photochemical modeling.
+The RAQC’s emissions and ozone air quality modeling efforts include reports and dashboards related to current and past SIP planning processes as well as information from its Attainment Planning forum meetings, which provide an opportunity for stakeholders and the public to engage.

 This image shows a 3D model over an area of land and points out various emission sources that influence air quality at the land surface and in the atmosphere: the industrial sector and power generation, agriculture and biosphere, traffic, residential and commercial sector, and resource extraction.